fch-yk/d_12_03_self_storage/README.md

   - `NOTIFICATION_MAILING_INTERVAL_MINUTES` - an interval for mailing notifications, optional, `59` by default.
   - `SHOP_ID` - a shop_id for payment via youkassa
   - `API_KEY` - a api_key for payment via youkassa
-  - `RETURN_URL` - a url to go to after successful payment

 To set up variables in .env file, create it in the root directory of the project and fill it up like this: